 Visit The Lighthouse Friends to read about the history of Digby Pier Lighthouse.

-Bear River Light – From Digby, take Exit 24 from Highway 101 to the stop sign, turn left onto Route 1, travel 0.5 km (0.3 miles) and turn right onto a dirt lane.
+Smith’s Cove Lighthouse Park – From Digby, take Exit 24 from Highway 101 to the stop sign, turn left onto Route 1, travel 0.5 km (0.3 miles) and turn right onto a dirt lane.
 From Annapolis Royal, take Exit 24 from Highway 101 to the stop sign, turn right on Route 1, proceed 0.2 km (0.1 miles) and turn left onto a dirt lane.
 Note: The dirt lane (Warrens Point) is not marked and is on a sharp turn on Route 1.
-Bear River Lighthouse is 0.2 km (0.1 miles) down the dirt road where there is a small parking area.
+Smith’s Cove Lighthouse Park is 0.2 km (0.1 miles) down the dirt road where there is a small parking area.
 There is a trail from the light to the river, thirteen meters below.

-Visit The Lighthouse Friends to read about the history of Bear River Light
+Visit The Lighthouse Friends to read about the history of Smith’s Cove Lighthouse Park (formerly Bear River Light)

 Schafner Point – From Route 1 (Evangeline Trail) at Lower Granville, just east of Annapolis Royal, bear right onto Granville Road that leads to Port Royal.
 Travel 10 km (6.3 miles), and you will find Schafner Point Lighthouse on your left, just 1 km beyond the historic Port Royal Habitation.
 There is a small parking area adjacent to the lighthouse.